-^{(1919-25), 3-25.} 3See Bibliotheca Arnamagnæana XII (1957), Introduction, especially pp. 39-61, 107-117.
+&lt;sup>3 See Bibliotheca Arnamagnæana XII (1957), Introduction, especially pp. 39-61, 107-117.

-4 Edited in Bibliotheca Arnamagnæana IX (1950), 331-474.
+&lt;sup>4 Edited in Bibliotheca Arnamagnæana IX (1950), 331-474.

-Arngrímur Jónsson based it essentially on two Icelandic historical works, Skjoldunga saga and Knýtlinga saga. additions from other sources consisting only of minor episodes and details.
-But Arngrímur Jónsson did not translate the saga, he only made an abstract of it, and, as we can see from comparison with other sources, this abstract is in some places very much abridged.
-Even the name of the saga is never mentioned in Arngrímur Jónsson's work - he does not as a rule give us any exact information about his sources - but we know it from Snorri Sturluson's Ynglinga saga in Heimskringla.
-Snorri used Skjoldunga saga in several places both in the Edda and in Ynglinga saga, and in one instance he expressly refers to the saga by its name.
-In addition, we have another proof of its existence as an independent work, in a notice written in an Icelandic vellum about 1300, where $Skjoldunga \ b \delta k$ - the book of the Scyldings - is mentioned in a list of saga-manuscripts.5
+Arngrímur Jónsson based it essentially on two Icelandic historical works, Skjoldunga saga and Knýtlinga saga, additions from other sources consisting only of minor episodes and details.
+But Arngrímur Jónsson did not translate the saga, he only made an abstract of it, and, as we can see from comparison with other sources, this abstract is in some places very much abridged. the name of the saga is never mentioned in Arngrímur Jónsson's work - he does not as a rule give us any exact information about his sources - but we know it from Snorri Sturluson's Ynglinga saga in Heimskringla.
+Snorri used Skjǫldunga saga in several places both in the Edda and in Ynglinga saga, and in one instance he expressly refers to the saga by its name.
+In addition, we have another proof of its existence as an independent work, in a notice written in an Icelandic vellum about 1300, where $Skjoldunga\ b\acute{o}k$ - the book of the Scyldings - is mentioned in a list of saga-manuscripts.
+5

-Arngrímur Jónsson's abstract from Skjoldunga saga remained little known for almost 300 years.
-His work on the history of Denmark was never intended to be printed, but was only written for the use of his Danish friends as source-material.
-The recipient of the work, the Danish Royal Historiographer Niels Krag, did not, however, live long enough to make any use of it in his writings, and although some other contemporary historians had it copied, the use they made of it was negligible.6 Arngrímur Jónsson's original and all the known copies came, in the end, to the University Library of Copenhagen, where they were destroyed in the fire of 1728.
-By a lucky chance, a Danish scholar had it copied late in the seventeenth century, and this copy is still preserved in the Royal Library of Copenhagen.7 But it was not till 1894 that the text became known, when Axel Olrik
+Arngrimur Jónsson's abstract from Skjoldunga saga remained little known for almost 300 years. on the history of Denmark was never intended to be printed, but was only written for the use of his Danish friends as source-material.
+The recipient of the work, the Danish Royal Historiographer Niels Krag, did not, however, live long enough to make any use of it in his writings, and although some other contemporary historians had it copied, the use they made of it was negligible.6 Arngrímur Jónsson's original and all the known copies came, in the end, to the University Library of Copenhagen, where they were destroyed in the fire of 1728. lucky chance, a Danish scholar had it copied late in the seventeenth century, and this copy is still preserved in the Royal Library of Copenhagen.
+But it was not till 1894 that the text became known, when Axel Olrik printed most of the abstract from Skjǫldunga saga with a scholarly discussion of the text and its implications.
+In this article and in his subsequent studies in Saxo and the old traditions of Danish history, Olrik laid the foundations of the study of Skjǫldunga saga and its relationship to other sources, Scandinavian and Icelandic as well as Old English.
+His pioneer labours in this field have in fact been the basis for everything that has been written about Skjǫldunga saga since his day.

-5 In the manuscript Perg.
+&lt;sup>5 In the manuscript Perg.
 4to no. 2 in the Royal Library, Stockholm, fol.
 79r ('skiavlldunga .b.'), see Den store saga om Olav den hellige, utg. av O. A. Johnsen og Jón Helgason, (1941), 886.

-6 See Bibl.
+&lt;sup>6 See Bibl.
 Arnam.
 XII, 71-2.

-7 Don. var.
+Don. var.
 1. fol.
 Barth.
 XXV.